 My work references a range of inspirations including the topography and history of a place and its ever-changing environment, from the shifting tides to the effect of man on the landscape, to man himself and the shared visual language of natural forms.

-The work by British artist Tessa Grundon is permeated by a sense of relaxation and peacefulness, conveyed by the natural materials that she uses to create: bees wax, earths, muds, tree barks, pigments made out of dried flowers.
+The work by British artist Tessa Grundon is permeated by a sense of relaxation and peacefulness, conveyed by the natural materials that she uses: bees wax, earths, muds, tree barks, pigments made out of dried flowers.

-The outcome is abstract creations of a calming quality, like looking at the distant horizon of a landscape.
-Even when at times the composition becomes geometric, like for the Residuum Series, yet it doesn’t appear as mechanic but naturally organic.
+The result is subtle but stunning: abstract creations with a calming quality, like gazing at the distant horizon of a landscape.
+Even when the composition becomes geometric, such as for the Residuum Series, it doesn’t appear as mechanic but rather organic.